karthik-kalakada/mkdocs/docs/WorkspaceSettings.md

 To manage JIRA integration:

-1. **Enabling JIRA Integration:** Toggle the switch to "Enable" to activate JIRA integration.
+- **Enabling JIRA Integration:** Toggle the switch to "Enable" to activate JIRA integration.

-2. **JIRA Server URL:** Input the server URL of your JIRA instance to link the cost optimization platform with your JIRA account.
+- **JIRA Server URL:** Input the server URL of your JIRA instance to link the cost optimization platform with your JIRA account.

-3. **Default Settings for Issues:** Optional fields such as 'pid' (project id) and 'issuetype' can be set, which dictate the defaults for new issues created from the platform.
+- **Default Settings for Issues:** Optional fields such as 'pid' (project id) and 'issuetype' can be set, which dictate the defaults for new issues created from the platform.

 ## Managing ServiceNow Integration

-To manage ServiceNow integration:

-1. **Enabling ServiceNow Integration:** Toggle the switch to "Enable" to activate integration with ServiceNow.
+- **Enabling ServiceNow Integration:** Toggle the switch to "Enable" to activate integration with ServiceNow.

-2. **Service Management:** Similar to JIRA, ensure that the correct settings are configured to allow the creation of service tickets directly linked to your cost management findings.
+- **Service Management:** Similar to JIRA, ensure that the correct settings are configured to allow the creation of service tickets directly linked to your cost management findings.

 ![Service Management](images/integ.png)